- High school GPA of 3.25;

 |Relg 100||Biblical Literature||3 credit hours|

-- Successfully complete a minimum of 12 credit hours at Hesston College, including six credit hours that meet nursing program requirements plus Microbiology or Introductory Chemistry
+- Successfully complete a minimum of 12 credit hours at Hesston College in spring semester, including one required science course;

-- Achieve an overall 3.0 GPA in other Hesston College courses (non-science) that meet nursing program requirements;
+- Achieve an overall (cumulative) 2.5 GPA in Hesston College courses;

 - Successfully complete Anatomy & Physiology (college course) by the beginning of the Nursing I semester.